Luffylando/Sava-Server/README.md

 1. npm install
 2. Start mysql dababase from docker.
 There is docker-compose.yml file.
 Just run `docker-compose up -d`
 3. The yml file expects to have some env defined in .env file (I'll provide test env file in the repo).
+4. run 'npx prisma migrate dev'
+5. run 'npx prisma db push'
-4. After you database is up and running you can run: `npm run dev` or `npm run start`
+6. After you database is up and running you can run: `npm run dev` or `npm run start`
-5. Your server should be running.
+7. Your server should be running.
-6. Go to the Client and start it.
+8. Go to the Client and start it.
 Link to client: `https://github.com/Luffylando/Sava-Client`

 7. Now follow the instructions on the Client repo.